-Some important advice: don't overwhelm the bank with stacks and stacks of marginally-relevant evidence.
+Don't overwhelm the bank with stacks and stacks of marginally relevant evidence.

 The documents you submit are going to be reviewed by a person who probably has hundreds of chargeback cases to look over, and little time to carefully scrutinize every document.
 Keep your paperwork lean and to the point.

 Last and perhaps most importantly, you have to write a concise rebuttal letter that explains why you're fighting the chargeback.
-Without a letter that lays out your argument in an easy-to-understand way, the person reviewing your case might not have any real context in which to make sense of the evidence you're providing.
+Without a letter that lays out your argument in an easy-to-understand way, the person reviewing your case might not have the context they need to make sense of the evidence you're providing.

 If you're overwhelmed with chargebacks, are getting close to your processor's chargeback threshold, or find that you're not succeeding in advocating for yourself in chargeback representment, it may be time to hire professionals to get your chargeback situation under control.

 Chargeback management companies have the experience and know-how to deal with every imaginable type of case and should have staff on standby at all hours of the day, ready to respond to chargeback notifications well before the deadline to challenge them has passed.